greensopinion/flutter-simple-line-chart/README.md

 Provides a simple line chart.
 An opinionated library that focuses on API simplicity.

 * Charts multiple datasets
-* Uses flutter components where text is presented so that system font sizes are adaptive
+* Uses flutter components where text is presented so that font sizes adapt to system preferences
 * Cubic bezier curves
 * Multiple axes
 * Legend